rjrajshinde/king-chat-app/README.md

 >with the help of [https://chatengine.io](https://chatengine.io) along with firebase for easy setup apps

-### Use this link to see How it Works https://king-kingchat.netlify.app/
+### This app is live here https://king-kingchat.netlify.app/